C.D. Águila records and statistics

 C.D.
-Aguila is a Salvadorian professional association football club based in San Miguel.
+Aguila is a Salvadoran professional association football club based in San Miguel.
 The club was formed in and played its first competitive match on July 27, 1958 when it played its first season in the Primera División.
 Aguila currently plays in the Primera División, the top tier of El Salvador football, and is one of three clubs, including Alianza F.C. and C.D.
 FAS, never to have been relegated from the league.

 Honours

-As of 11 June 2014 Aguila have won 15 Primera División, one Copa Presidente and one CONCACAF Champions League trophies.
+As of 18 January 2024 Aguila have won 17 Primera División, one Copa Presidente and one CONCACAF Champions League trophies.